Hair Mask for Frizzy Hair: Which One Works Best and How to Use It

 What helps most:

-- A weekly anti-frizz hair mask
+• A regular anti-frizz hair mask once a week

 What helps most: